-Source: NWMLS King County statistical report for December 2005 through 2014 (December 2014) Some data not shown in NWMLS report.
+Source: NWMLS King County statistical report for December 2005 through 2014 (December 2014)

 Housing Appendix Figure A-20 shows how median sale prices for new construction homes compare to the median sale prices for all residential sales in Seattle's submarkets.
 Based on NWMLS data for total residential sales closing in 2014, most market areas are showing substantially higher median sales prices for new construction homes.